 Are there any nonsurgical alternatives to a brow lift?

 Yes, but they’re all temporary.
 Fillers can do a good job of smoothing forehead creases and will last for about a year, while Botox can lift the brows slightly for 3-4 months.
-These can be a good temporary measure to see if you like the look of a smoother forehead and lifted brows, but the only permanent solution is a brow lift.
+These can be a good temporary measure to see if you like the look of a smoother forehead and lifted brows.

 Can a brow lift fix asymmetrical eyebrows?